Teach Me

 Some people have reported side effects, including feeling lightheaded or dizzy and experiencing flu-like symptoms, like nausea and body aches.

-What are the pros and cons of cupping?
+What are the benefits and risks of cupping therapy?

 Even if considered safe, cupping isn’t for everyone.
 It is not recommended for people with liver, kidney or heart failure or those with a pacemaker.
 As well, it can’t be used if you have hemophilia, anemia or similar blood disorders, heart disease or are on blood thinners.